scality/Zenko/docs/docsource/operation/Dashboards/Grafana.rst

 Platform-Level Grafana
 ----------------------

-Deployed with MetalK8s, Grafana provides the following views of Zenko and Kubernetes services:
+Deployed with MetalK8s, Grafana provides the following views of XDM and Kubernetes services:

 -  Deployment